 Hello and welcome

-Thank you for visiting today.
-You were the focus of the words and ideas that brought this site to life.
-It has become a home to those that are seeking something less complicated.
-We are a society and a world determined to make it all complex.
-The words on this site will hopefully help you begin to approach it all (whatever your all may be) and then approach it all with a back to basics attitude.
+We are a society and a world determined to make it all complicated and messy.
+The words on this site will hopefully help you begin to begin define your all (whatever your unique all may be) and then approach it all with a back to basics attitude.
 Strip away the stuff and discover your own life of overflowing peace.

 I am Kathryn Lang - and this is my blog, my ministry, and my purpose